 CSX conducts hazardous materials inspections in major rail yards each year.
 These inspections include in-depth reviews called Hazmat Confident Campaigns, which involve a large team of hazardous materials professionals, as well as smaller, more frequent yard inspections conducted by local CSX Hazardous Materials Managers.
 Both types of reviews involve a detailed inspection of CSX trains, customer railcars, including shipment documentation, and employee actions for compliance with U.S. Department of Transportation regulations related to hazardous materials.

 The CSX Internal Audit process verifies our train inspection procedures, including our efforts to track safety operations as related to hazardous materials shipment.
-Yard emergency response plans are reviewed by CSX Hazardous Materials Managers and reviewed for accuracy by a third party.
+Yard emergency response plans are reviewed by CSX Hazardous Materials Managers on a regular basis.